 During my sales career, I had the experience of going through many different sales training programs.
 There were training programs I had to go through as a new hire and then also many recurring and annual training programs.

-Based on my experience, I believe there are 5 significant gaps in the training that most companies provide to their sales people.
+Based on my experience, I believe there are 5 significant gaps in the training that most companies provide to their salespeople.

 1. Too Much Fluff

 An example of this is where you might sit through a workshop or presentation where someone is up talking very eloquently about stuff that you can easily find relevant and interesting.
-Topics that remind how you can do better, why you need to do better, what will happen if you do better.
+Topics that remind you how you can do better, why you need to do better, and what will happen if you do better.

 You feel really good right after the training and look forward to doing better.
-But when you get back to your desk, you really do not have new knowledge that tells you what you need to do be better.
+But when you get back to your desk, you really do not have new knowledge that tells you what you need to do to be better.